Marshall Islands travel guide

 About FCDO travel advice

-The Foreign, Commonwealth & Development Office (FCDO) provides advice about risks of travel to help British nationals make informed decisions.
+The Foreign, Commonwealth & Development Office (FCDO) provides advice about risks of travel to help you make informed decisions.
 Find out more about FCDO travel advice.

 Follow and contact FCDO travel on Twitter, Facebook and Instagram.
 You can also sign up to get email notifications when this advice is updated.

-This advice reflects the UK government’s understanding of current rules for people travelling on a full ‘British citizen’ passport from the UK, for the most common types of travel.
+This information is for people travelling on a full ‘British citizen’ passport from the UK.
+It is based on the UK government’s understanding of the Marshall Islands’ current rules for the most common types of travel.

 The authorities in the Marshall Islands set and enforce entry rules.
 If you’re not sure how these requirements apply to you, contact the Marshall Islands Office of Commerce, Investment and Tourism or the Marshall Islands Visitors Authority (MIVA):